opendr-eu/opendr/src/opendr/perception/continual_slam/README.md

-# Continual Learning
+'# Continual Learning

-Continual Learning, also known as lifelong learning, is a machine learning paradigm that enables a model to learn from a continuous stream of data, without forgetting previously learned knowledge or skills, and without requiring access to all the data at once.
+Continual Learning is a machine learning paradigm enabling a model to learn tasks consecutively without forgetting previously learned knowledge or skills.
+In particular, online continual learning operates on a continuous stream of data, i.e., without requiring access to all the data at once.
 The goal is to maintain and improve the model's performance over time as it encounters new tasks or domains.

 ## Modules